Adam Holender

 Adam Holender (born 13 November 1937) is a Polish cinematographer, best known for his work on Midnight Cowboy.

 He was born 13 November 1937 in Kraków, Poland, the son of a judge.
 In 1939, he and his family were deported to a Siberian labor camp, and not allowed to return to Kraków until 1947.

-Holender studied architecture before enrolling at PWSFTviT in Lódz, from where he graduated in 1964.
+Holender studied architecture before enrolling at PWSFTviT in Łódź, from where he graduated in 1964.

 Midnight Cowboy was Holender's first cinematography assignment: he was recommended to director John Schlesinger by Holender's childhood friend, filmmaker Roman Polanski.
 According to Schlesinger his inspiration to make the movie came from the 1967 Yugoslav film When I Am Dead and Gone by a Serbian director Živojin Pavlović.